Zababako/swiftygram/README.md

 # What this project is not about

-SwiftygramBot doesn't have any assumptions on how your bot business logic should work.
+SwiftygramBot doesn\`t make any assumptions on how your bot business logic should work.
-There is no routing, errors or commands handling.
+There is no routing, no errors or commands handling.

 # Inspired by

-This project was heavily inspired by this awesome projects, but caused by certain their characteristics that didn't fit authors' purpose:
+This project was heavily inspired by this awesome projects, but caused by certain their characteristics that didn\`t fit authors\` purpose:
 - [Zmeyc/Telegram-bot-swift](https://github.com/zmeyc/telegram-bot-swift)
 - [ShaneQi/ZEGBot](https://github.com/ShaneQi/ZEGBot)
 - [givip/Telegrammer](https://github.com/givip/Telegrammer)